 Local Kazak herdsman’s fortitudinous stare in snowy day.

 Trekking across Akebula Glacier.

 Taking a photo in the classic photo taking spot of Tiantang Lake.
-Tiantang Lake is a highlight stop along the Wusun Ancient Path.
+Tiantang Lake is one of the most beautiful places to visit in Xinjiang as well as a highlight stop along the Wusun Ancient Path.

 Nang, a kind of crisp baked pita, is one of the main food in Xinjiang.
 The dry pita is cheap and easy to preserve.
 It was also the main food in our independent travel.